Judith Leyster: Biography

 Within two years of entering the Guild, Leyster had taken on three male apprentices.
 Records show that Leyster sued Frans Hals for accepting a student who left her workshop for his without first obtaining the Guild's permission.
 The student's mother paid Leyster four guilders in punitive damages, only half of what Leyster asked for, and Hals settled his part of the lawsuit by paying a three-guilder fine rather than return the apprentice.
 Leyster herself was fined for not having registered the apprentice with the Guild.
 Following her lawsuit with Frans Hals, Leyster's paintings received greater recognition.

-In 1636, Leyster married Jan Miense Molenaer, a more prolific artist than herself who worked on similar subjects.
+In 1636, Leyster married Jan Miense Molenaer, In 1636, Leyster married Jan Miense Molenaer, an artist who was also prolific at the time.
+They both worked on similar subjects like portraits and history paintings.
 In hopes of better economic prospects, the couple moved to Amsterdam where Molenaer already had clients.
 They remained there for eleven years before returning to Heemstede in the Haarlem area.
 There they shared a studio in a small house located in the present-day Groenendaal Park.
 Leyster and Molenaer had five children, only two of whom survived to adulthood.

-Most of Leyster's dated works antedate her marriage and are dated between 1629 and 1635.
+Most of Leyster's dated works were produced before her marriage and are dated between 1629 and 1635.
 There are few known pieces by her painted after 1635: two illustrations in a book about tulips from 1643, a portrait from 1652, and a still life from 1654 that was discovered in a private collection in the 21st century.
 Leyster may have worked collaboratively with her husband as well.
 She died in 1660, aged 50.
-She was buried at a farm just outside of Haarlem, and her artwork not on display or recognized as hers for close to 200 years.
+She was buried at a farm just outside of Haarlem.
+None of her artwork was publicly displayed or attributed to her for close to 200 years.
 The fact that the inventory of her estate attributed many of the paintings to "the wife of Molenaer", not to Judith Leyster, may have contributed to the misattribution of her work to her husband.